websemantics/stone-theme/README.md

 *Please don't use the issue trackers for support/questions.*

-Star this repository if you find this project useful and to show support of the work that has gone into developing this theme.
+Star this repository to show support or if you find this project useful.

 ## Contribution